-3-3.
-Permanent Disability Retired List (PDRL).
+3-3 Permanent Disability Retired List (PDRL).

-The United States Army Physical Disability Agency will remove you from the TDRL as described below on the fifth/third anniversary of the date your name was placed on the list, or sooner on the approved recommendation of a PEB.
+The United States Army Physical Disability Agency will remove you from the TDRL as described above on the third anniversary of the date your name was placed on the list, or sooner on the approved recommendation of a PEB.

-You will be removed from the TDRL, permanently retired for physical disability, placed on the Permanent Disability Retired List (PDRL) and entitled to receive disability retired pay if:
+You will be removed from the TDRL, permanently retired for physical disability, placed on the Permanent Disability Retired List (PDRL), and entitled to receive disability retired pay if: